baking-bad/etherlink-bridge/README.md

 > [!NOTE]
 > Please note that the version of `forge` used to build contracts is `forge 0.2.0 (ca67d15 2023-08-02T00:16:51.291393754Z)`.
 Build results for newer versions may differ from the artifacts added to the build directory.

+2. Install LIGO with the instructions at https://ligolang.org.

-2. Install Solidity dependencies with Forge (part of the Foundry toolchain).
+3. Install Solidity dependencies with Forge (part of the Foundry toolchain).
 Installation should be executed from the `etherlink` directory:
 ```shell
 (cd etherlink && forge install)
 ```